An aircraft carrier costs several billions of dollars to design and construct.

 Aircraft carriers are virtually the most expensive military ships, and only the world’s most developed militaries build them.

-The United States currently has 11 of the world’s 25 aircraft carriers.
+The United States has the most aircraft carriers in the world -11 of the world’s 25 aircraft carriers.

 Aircraft carrier costs are also compounded because of how they’re used in combat.